EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 meeting._
 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

+* 25th April.
+Sebastian.
+Is it OK to use `mingw32-make` on Windows to build Stan-math (and all other `cmdstan` depending interfaces)?
+This is right now needed to build the Intel TBB on Windows (we still need to figure out why the test-runs take much longer right now with the TBB just being linked in).
+Desired resolution: It's fine, but that means to change some doc in the project about build instructions and impacts other interfaces.

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,